 University of Birmingham signs up to global UN agreement

-The University of Birmingham has signed up to the United Nations Global Compact – the world's largest corporate responsibility initiative – as part of reducing its environmental footprint and maximising the impact of its research.
+The University of Birmingham has signed up to the United Nations Global Compact – the world's largest corporate responsibility initiative – as part of its committment to reducing its environmental footprint and maximising the impact of its research.

 By signing up to the Compact, the University commits to making the agreement’s principles an integral part of decision-making, day-to-day operations and campus culture, as well as reporting on sustainability progress every two years.

 With nearly 12,000 business and non-business participants in 160 countries, signing up to the Compact sees the University aligning strategy and operations with universal principles on human rights, labour, environment and anti-corruption.